SNAS/openbmp/README.md

 The database is tuned to support high transactional rates and storage for millions of prefixes and other BGP information.
 OpenBMP statistics track how well the database is performing and will alert if there are any issues.

-### UI
-UI is a Web-App that interacts with OpenBMP server/daemon via the API.
-Multiple OpenBMP daemons can be centrally managed via the same UI.

 News
 ----